amozoss/network-globe/README.md

 ## Project Structure

 - `public/index.html`: HTML file for the Globe GL visualization and websocket connection.
-- `main.go`: packet sniffer written in Go using pcap library.
+- `main.go`: packet sniffer and IP to lat and lng lookup written in Go using pcap library and MaxMind.
 - `server.go`: Handles the packets, formats the message for the frontend, and broadcasts them to the client.

 ## Contributing